 Early on, the book addresses the issue of suicide.
 Walker acknowledges that it’s a common belief among Black pastors that suicide is a white people issue, and Black people are seen as being too resilient for suicide.

 She suggests that psychological fortitude benefits the most from increasing connectedness with Black culture.
-She encourages embracing natural hair and African American Vernacular English (you may be more familiar with the term Ebonics) as examples to promote reconnection.
+She encourages embracing natural hair and African American Vernacular English (also known as Ebonics) as examples to promote reconnection.

 There’s a chapter devoted to faith, and the benefits in terms of both spirituality and connection to culture and community.
 The author makes it clear that talking to a pastor isn’t mental health care, and while you would pray to the Lord, “sometimes God sends a psychologist.”

-The book offers suggestions on how to support your child’s mental health, as well as support your own wellbeing as a parent.
+The book offers suggestions for supporting your child’s mental health and your own wellbeing as a parent.
 There’s a chapter on therapy that covers how to access it, common misconceptions, and what therapy actually looks like.
 The author also covers some CBT-based coping tools.

-While I can’t directly speak to how well this book will connect with target audiences, I found that it was very well written and delivered an important message.
+While I can’t directly speak to how well this book will connect with target audiences, I thought it was very well written and delivered an important message.
 I would definitely recommend it.

-The Unapologetic Guide to Black Mental Health is available on Amazon.
+The Unapologetic Guide to Black Mental Health is available on Amazon (affiliate link).